towhee-io/towhee-docs/docs/developer-guides/framework/hub-integration-and-caching.md

 title: Hub integration and caching
 ---

 A large part of what makes Towhee unique compared to other pipelining software is its emphasis on open source and integration with its own hub.
 Towhee hub allows for sharing and contributing to pipelines and operators that cover a wide range of use cases, ultimately allowing everyone to further their applications together.
-Lets go over how the hub works and how we ultimatey integrate it into the framework.
+Lets go over how the hub works and how we ultimately integrate it into the framework.

 ### Towhee Hub